Farming Life in Another World: Other characters

-One such untamed beast tried to attack the farm, but was defeated by Hiraku and turned into meat.
-News of its defeat sent shock waves to the Demon Kingdom and to King Dryme, as one, when domesticated, is deemed enough to destroy a city.
+An angel who briefly visits the Great Tree Village.
+She is very stuck up.

 Media

 Light novels

 Written by Kinosuke Naito, Farming Life in Another World began publication online via the user-generated novel publishing website Shōsetsuka ni Narō on December 29, 2016.
 The series was later acquired by Enterbrain, who began publishing the novels with illustrations by Yasumo on October 30, 2017.
-As of August 29, 2025, nineteen volumes have been released.
+As of June 30, 2026, 21 volumes and a short story collection have been released.